2016 Alaska House of Representatives election

 The 2016 Alaska House of Representatives election were held on Tuesday, November 8, 2016, with the primary election on August 16, 2016.
 Voters in the 40 districts of the Alaska House of Representatives elected their representatives.
-The elections coincided with the elections for other offices, including for U.S. President and the state senate.
+The elections coincided with the elections for other offices, including for U.S. president and the state Senate.
+The Democrats, three Republicans, and two independents formed a governing coalition with Bryce Edgmon serving as speaker.